Secrets

 Use quotes

-Note that it would be valid to have super_secret: ${SECRET} above (without the quotes), but if SECRET is unset then the config becomes structurally different.
-Therefore, it’s always best to wrap environment variable interpolations with quotes so that when the variable is unset you still have a valid config (with an empty string).
+Note that it would be valid to have super_secret: ${SECRET} above (without the quotes), but if SECRET is unset then the configuration becomes structurally different.
+Therefore, it’s always best to wrap environment variable interpolations with quotes so that when the variable is unset you still have a valid configuration (with an empty string).

 More information about this syntax can be found on the interpolation field page.